 MDR Vigilance – An Added Challenge

-The new vigilance reporting timelines under the MDR and IVDR require manufacturers to report incidents within 15 days rather than 30 days, which will worsen the aforementioned challenges.
+With the new vigilance reporting timelines under the MDR and IVDR, manufacturers must report incidents within 15 days rather than 30 days, which will worsen the aforementioned challenges.

 Companies now have only 24-72 hours to address critical incidents, e.g., deaths from devices.
-Without an automated system, it is challenging to monitor this event quickly and efficiently quickly and efficiently teach.
+With an automated system, it is easier to monitor this event quickly and efficiently teach.

-Companies are sitting on an incredible amount of real-world data collected through their devices or through registries they’ve implemented; this data is rarely put to good use!
+Companies have access to vast amounts of real-world data collected through their devices or through registries they’ve implemented; this data is rarely put to good use!

-Within a large number of MedTech companies, today, PMS is spread out.
-Siloed departments managing product safety and patient vigilance data, including Quality Assurance or Regulatory Affairs.
+Within a large number of MedTech companies today, PMS is spread out.
+Siloed departments manage product safety and patient vigilance data, including Quality Assurance or Regulatory Affairs.

 However, some precious and useful information is available with departments outside QA/RA systems.
-There might be issues in capturing, assessing, and trending information from user meetings, brand surveys, and social media.
+For example, there might be issues in capturing, assessing, and trending information from user meetings, brand surveys, and social media.

 Annex III of the MDR lists the following points for a successful PMS plan:

-- A thorough examination of all activities implemented around the organization will, in turn, help identify the types and value of data.
+- First, a thorough examination of all activities implemented around the organization will, in turn, help identify the types and value of data.
 This data is taken from those activities concerning PMS.

-- A set of processes, such as prioritization algorithms, to handle the incoming data and events quickly and efficiently will help decide on necessary actions.
+- A set of processes, such as prioritization algorithms, to quickly and efficiently handle incoming data and events will help decide on necessary actions.

-- Effective tools to trace and identify medical gadgets for which corrective measures might be required.
+- Practical tools to trace and identify medical gadgets for which corrective measures might be required.